-Next time, before you open Facebook or Whatsapp, run the stopwatch on your smartphone and notice how much time you spent on socializing.
+Next time, before you open Facebook or Whatsapp, run the stopwatch on your smartphone and notice how much time you spent on socialising.

-You don’t even realize how much time has passed by when you’re on social media.
-It’s kind of addictive.
-And believe it or not, social media is the biggest time-killer.
+You don’t even realise how much time has passed by when you’re on social media.
+It’s addictive.
+And believe it or not, social media is the most significant time-killer.

 Have you ever thought what do you do on social media by the way?

 You surf aimlessly for ‘real’ stuff (which is not there anyway)

 Do you think it’s a wise use of your time?
 I’ll leave that to you.

 There’s nothing wrong with having friends if they are friends (and not a bunch of losers lurking around to use your Wi-Fi).